By the end of this section, you will be able to:

 The Supreme Court did not have the power to enforce its ruling in Worcester v.
 Georgia, however, and it became clear that the Cherokee would be compelled to move.
 Those who understood that the only option was removal traveled west, but the majority stayed on their land.
 In order to remove them, the president relied on the U.S. military.
 In a series of forced marches, some fifteen thousand Cherokee were finally relocated to Oklahoma.
 This forced migration, known as the Trail of Tears, caused the deaths of as many as four thousand Cherokee (Figure 10.15).
 The Creek, Choctaw, Chickasaw, and Seminole peoples were also compelled to go.
 The removal of the Five Civilized Tribes provides an example of the power of majority opinion in a democracy.

-Explore the interactive Trail of Tears map at PBS.org to see the routes the Five Civilized Tribes traveled when they were expelled from their lands.
+Explore the interactive Trail of Tears map at the National Park Service to see the routes the Cherokee took when they were expelled from their lands.
 Then listen to a collection of Cherokee oral histories including verses of a Cherokee-language song about the Trail of Tears.
 What do you think is the importance of oral history in documenting the Cherokee experience?

 BLACK HAWK’S WAR